johnperry-math/AoC2015/README.md

 Once I worked out reading the input, this was relatively easy.
 In retrospect, I probably could have implemented it a little more easily, but it works fine, so I'll leave it.

+### 🪗 Day 8: Matchsticks
+Santa's list apparently contains strings with control characters to indicate formatting.

+In part 1, compute the amount of memory needed for the formatted string.

+In part 2, compute the amount of memory for a string with control characters that will generate the input string.

+#### Unusual tools
+None in particular.

+#### Experience
+Fun and easy.